GCC 3-day Baku wedding: 150-guest Khaleeji signature

 Day 2: Women's henna at Fairmont

-Women's henna at Fairmont Flame Towers, with the Flame Towers' twin-tower view as the photography backdrop.
-Henna setup ran from 16:00 with a dedicated Khaleeji-style henna artist team flown in from Dubai (couple's request).
+Day 2 moves the women's program to Fairmont Baku Flame Towers, with the twin-tower geometry as the photography backdrop.
+Henna setup ran from 16:00 with a Khaleeji-style henna artist team the couple flew in from Dubai.
+The men's program ran separately that day, on the water.

 - Dress-code.
 Formal Khaleeji women's attire, gold-and-jewel palette dominant.